How to Use PitchLog for Intonation Practice

 Settings glossary

-Confidence Threshold: filters uncertain pitch detections.
+Confidence threshold: filters uncertain pitch detections.
 Raise it when detections are noisy/jumpy; lower it when soft notes are being dropped.

 Practice tools